liufengyun/capability-thesis/slides/slides.md

 The new subsitution lemma implies:

--  capabilities can only work with *strict evaluation*!
+- Capabilities only work with *strict evaluation*!

 - Or, only *pure* computations can be delayed.